mit-pdos/sigmaos/cpython3.11/Doc/library/time.rst

 .. function:: sleep(secs)

    Suspend execution of the calling thread for the given number of seconds.
-   The argument may be a floating-point number to indicate a more precise sleep time.
+   The argument may be a floating point number to indicate a more precise sleep time.

    If the sleep is interrupted by a signal and no exception is raised by the